Best of

 The Beaumont

 Step into The Beaumont’s Gatsby Room and you’re in for a jazz-age treat.
-While the baby grand piano plays softly, you’ll be served classic American sandwiches like Reubens alongside warm scones.
-The real stars are the pastries – think peanut butter and jelly macarons and key lime and matcha religieuse.
-It’s a slice of 1920s glamour with a side of tea – a winning combo in our book.
+While the baby grand piano plays softly, you’ll be served classic American sandwiches like Reubens alongside alongside traditional British favourites, and warm scones.
+The real stars are the pastries: think chocolate brownie with vanilla caramel a Tropical Sandwich.
+The impeccable service ensures every detail of this delectable experience is finely executed.
+Paired with a fine selection of JING Tea, the experience is a sophisticated journey back to the opulent Art Deco world of the 1920s.

 The Mandrake